 District staff will seek opportunities to become carbon neutral.
 The District's solar array produces 850,000 kWh resulting in the avoidance of 890,680 lbs. of CO2 emissions annually.
 Continue to seek opportunities to reduce our impacts on natural resources by utilizing additional solar, wind and biogas technologies.
 One primary focus, among others, will be on identifying methods to reduce District vehicle emissions.
 The District will take steps to make accomplishments in this area well known to the public.
-The District has hired a consult to investigate opportunities to expand our onsite green energy power generation resulting in the export of green energy to the grid.
+The District has hired consultants to investigate opportunities to expand our onsite green energy power generation resulting in the export of green energy to the grid.
 The District completed a study to expand photovoltaic power generation by installing a covered parking photovoltaic power generation system.
-In 2014, the District completed a study to replace the co-generation unit and create a vehicle biogas facility.
-The design of the system is underway.
+In 2015 the District completed design and began construction of the Biogas Energy Recovery System to replace the cogeneration unit.
+The facility also includes a vehicle fueling station for new Collection System trucks that will utilize methane gas generated as a beneficial byproduct of the wastewater treatment process.
 Efforts will continue to identify additional opportunities for green energy.